How to Move Your WordPress Site Using a Plugin

 fix_maximum_upload_filesize

-Can not import the migration file because the file is bigger than the maximum upload filesize
+Can not import the migration file because the file is bigger than the maximum upload file size

-Update htaccess file
+Update .htaccess file

 php_setting_maximum_upload

-increase “upload max filesize” and “post max size” to meet your migration file size
+Increasing “upload max filesize” and “post max size” to meet your migration file size

 You may need to increase the maximum execution time and max input time if your internet is slow.

-Change PHP settings at cPanel
+Changing the PHP Settings at cPanel

-Change PHP settings via php.ini
+Changing the PHP Settings via php.ini

-Some web hosting allows you to change the php settings via php.ini.
-You will find this file at the webroot(htdoc or public_html or etc).
-If you don’t have one, create the php.ini file (it is configuration file type) and transfer the file to your host at webroot of your site.
+Some web hosting allows you to change the PHP settings via php.ini.
+You will find this file at the webroot (htdoc or public_html).
+If you don’t have one, create the php.ini file (it is a configuration file type) and transfer the file to your host at the webroot of your site.
 In the php.ini, you will add the code below.
-Make sure you change the number to meet your need.
+Make sure you change the number to meet your needs.

 php_ini_file

-php settings in php.ini
+PHP settings in php.ini

-Change PHP settings via .user.ini
+Changing the PHP Settings via .user.ini

 php_ini_file

-php settings in .user.ini
+PHP settings in .user.ini

 Conclusion